THE IMPORTANCE OF CHURCH MEMBERSHIP:

 CHURCH MEMBERSHIP CLASS:

 Our membership class is designed to introduce you to our church family and share with you what we believe, teach, and practice as you prayerfully consider church membership.
-The class will last for 3 weeks (during Sunday School), and after going through all 3 sessions and sharing your own salvation story with others present, the Board of Elders will review the list of candidates.
+The class will last for 4 weeks, and after going through all 4 sessions and sharing your own salvation story with others present, the Board of Elders will review the list of candidates.
 After they unanimously approve, you will be welcomed into membership in front of the congregation during the next Induction Sunday.
 We pray that the Lord will use this class to lead you in your decision concerning church membership here at the Community Chapel of Hesston.